hpcleuven/VscDocumentation/source/software/singularity.rst

 .. note::

-   Creating a container with a Conda environment in it can ask for a lot of memory.
+   Creating a container with a conda environment in it can ask for a lot of memory.
    Therefore, that procedure might be best done on a compute node and not on the cluster login nodes.